deathbird/cheatsheets/gitCheatsheet.md

 git reset --hard f0fcac15ae4ed32fa3038ab2a7f1fdf91dc9e8e7  # 1. reset local branch to a previous good commit git push [remote] :[branch_name]		  # 2. delete the same branch from the remote git push origin STAGING					  # 3. push again corrected branch to remote!!!

+# master branch has new direct contributions (not through devel branch)
+# so the 2 branches have diverged and we need to refresh devel branch
+# with what's in master.
+Let's say last master branch commit is <hash_master_br>
+git checkout devel
+git update-ref HEAD <hash_master_br>
+git push -f

 ```